 Government and central bank actions can influence investor sentiment:

-Geopolitical events can shake markets, affect gold, oil, and stocks in distinct ways.
-Gold often gains as a safe haven, oil reacts to supply concerns in key regions, and stock markets reflect shifts in sentiment and economic outlook.
+Geopolitical events can rattle the markets and impact gold, oil, and stocks in different ways.
+Gold usually sees more interest as a safe haven, oil prices react to supply risks in key areas, and stocks move based on changes in investor sentiment and the broader economic outlook.

 Why does gold often rise during geopolitical crises?